Jason-Adam/Jason-Adam.github.io/_posts/2019-12-23-convolutions.md

 The end of our network typically has 1-2 fully-connected (dense) layers.
 Each node is connected to all activations in the previous layer.
 This is normally employed prior to a final classifier that will output class probabilities.

 ### Batch Normalization
 Batch normalization does exactly what the name implies... it normalizes the activations of a given input volume before passing it to the next layer in the network.
 This is done during training of the network.
 Batch normalization can greatly reduce the number of epochs required and help stabilize training (learning rate and regularization are less volatile).
 It also tends to yield lower final loss and a more stable loss curve.
 The biggest drawback to using batch normalization is that it can greatly extend the actual time it takes to train the network due to the increase in additional computations.
 The most common place to utilize batch normalization is after the activation function.
 Intuitively, this makes sense as the ReLU activation function is designed to kill off activations that are less than 0.
-Normalization implies that zero-center our activations, and this could result in activations being discarded by the ReLU function that weren't originally less than zero.
+Normalization implies that we zero-center our activations, and this could result in activations being discarded by the ReLU function that weren't originally less than zero.

-Below is how we calculate the normalization.
+Below is how we calculate the normalization during training.

 $$
 x=mini-batch\ of\ activations\\